-If you choose to set up log encryption (under Settings / Log Encryption & Storage) the logs, queries, and sessions recorded by strongDM will be encrypted, either on strongDM, on the individual relay, or both.
+If you choose to set up log encryption (under Settings / Log Encryption & Storage) the logs, queries, and sessions recorded by strongDM will be encrypted, either on strongDM, on the individual Gateway/Relay, or both.
 This guide describes how to set up and use public-key encryption with strongDM.

 To learn more about logging in general, visit the Getting Started with Logging guide.

 Run the following commands at a Linux or Mac command line to generate the private and public keys.